josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/💔_romance_lens_as_ontology_failure.md

 ---

-## Why this misreading feels invasive
+## 🧠 Why This Misreading Feels Invasive

 Romantic or relational framing is uniquely intrusive because it: